Top 14 Venture Capital Firms for FinTech Startups

 7. Goodwater Capital

-- Geographical presence: Headquartered in Burlingame, California with a global investment focus
+- Geographical presence: Based in Burlingame, California

 - Founded: 2014